 What are hammer toes?

-Hammer toes are toes that exhibit an abnormal curvature, where the middle joint is raised and the toe takes on a “hammer-like” shape.
+Hammer toes are toes that show an abnormal curvature, where the middle joint is raised and the toe takes on a “hammer-like” shape.
 This often results from muscle or tendon imbalances, hereditary predisposition, ill-fitting footwear or prolonged pressure on the toes.

 Complaints